 Learning Spanish has been a goal of mine since high school, but it has never been a top-five goal for me.
 A few times since I completed Spanish 2 in the 9th grade, I would start an attempt to learn Spanish, but I never got far.
 A few days here and then another interest of mine would catch my eye and I’d put the Spanish workbook back on the shelf where it would gather dust.

-As the years and decades have passed, I have become to believe that I would likely never learn Spanish.
-But with my Waze experience, I decided to seek out a Waze like way to learn Spanish.
+As the years and decades have passed, I have come to believe that I would likely never learn Spanish.
+But with my Waze experience, I decided to seek out a Waze-like way to learn Spanish.
 A website with a mobile application that provided points, levels, managed streaks, and let me compete against friends.
 I found Duolingo and I love it.
 It has all those features.

 Yesterday I completed 30 consecutive days.
 During those days, I averaged seven lessons a day.
 I’m on Level 9 and have earned over 2,000 XP.
 I have five friends that I can see on a weekly scoreboard.
 As the week progresses, we compete for top ranking.